 The current, Gothic cathedral is the third edifice on this site: the first was constructed and destroyed in the 11th century; the second one, constructed in the 12th century, was destroyed by a fire in 1305.
 The construction of the current one began in the 14th century on the orders of bishop Nanker.

-Admission to the Cathedral is free as regular masses occur here, but there is an Admission fee of 12 zł (7,00 zł reduced fee) to enter Sigismund Bell, Royal Tombs, and the Cathedral Museum.
+Admission to the Cathedral used to be free, but not any more!
+There is an Admission fee of 22 zł to enter Sigismund Bell, Royal Tombs, and the Cathedral Museum.

 “We are all well aware that to enter this Cathedral cannot be without emotion.
 More I say, you cannot enter it without the internal tremor, without fear because it contains in it – as in almost no Cathedral of the world – the enormous size, which speaks to us in all our history, our entire past”.
 Kardynał Karol Wojtyła, 8 marca 1964.